superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

-In addition to providing groups based on metadata categories such as serotype, and providing group vs. non-group comparisons, SuperPhy allows multi-way group vs. group comparisons, as shown in the example of Figure
-@gc_fet_multiple_groups, where ‘isolation host’ is selected and the categories ‘Bos taurus (cow)’, ‘Homo sapiens (human)’, and ‘Environmental source’ are used to generate comparisons between all combinations of the categories.
+In addition to providing groups based on metadata categories such as serotype, and providing group vs. non-group comparisons, SuperPhy allows multi-way group vs. group comparisons.
+For example, if ‘isolation host’ is selected, then the categories ‘Bos taurus (cow)’, ‘Homo sapiens (human)’, and ‘Environmental source’ are used to generate comparisons between all combinations of the categories.
 This facilitates more rapid